jeffThompson/Recipes/README.md

 **See it in action here: [jeffreythompson.org/recipes](http://jeffreythompson.org/recipes)**

 Features:
-* Recipes in a simple [Markdown file](https://daringfireball.net/projects/markdown), just dump it in a folder and upload
+* Recipes in a simple [Markdown format](https://daringfireball.net/projects/markdown), just dump them in a folder and upload
 * List of recipes will auto-populate with quick alpha links at the top
-* Each recipe is displayed in a nice, clean format designed for use while cooking or at the grocery store
+* Each recipe is displayed in a nice, clean format designed for use while cooking or at the grocery store – no extra 💩 or ads
 * Auto-generated links to a Google image search for that dish, recipes on Serious Eats and Google, and for restaurants on Yelp (in case you burn something and need takeout fast)
 * To save your place while scrolling up around on the page, click the step you're on to highlight it; click it again to remove the highlight, or use the left/right arrow keys to advance
-* Easily customized and code is (mostly) really well annotated
+* Easily customized and code is (mostly) really well annotated 🙃

 ## MORE INFO